 For wipes, one pack per week is usually enough for us.
 While we use cloth diapers at home, we use Luv’s diapers when we travel.
 Although I don’t use them on a regular basis, I do like to get Pampers wipes when we travel.
 They are my personal favorite wipe, and it helps avoid diaper rashes while we’re out and about.

-If you’re toddler is already potty trained, then be sure to pack extra underwear in case of accidents.
+If your toddler is already potty trained, then be sure to pack extra underwear in case of accidents.
 And of course, a pack of flushable wipes is always a good idea.

 At this point, your toddler has probably graduated from a diaper bag to a diaper backpack.
 Be sure to pack it with everything you usually put in your toddler’s diaper backpack (check out my toddler diaper bag packing list here).
 For traveling, include a few small toys and books to keep your little one entertained.
 And of course, don’t forget some snacks and a drink!